Predicting the Performance of Foundation Models via Agreement-on-the-Line: Background and related work

 Overall, there is growing attention towards understanding the safety and reliability of foundation models.
-To understand the effective robustness of FMs under distribution shift, recent works focus on studying the ``accuracy-on-the-line'' phenomena \citep{miller2021accuracy} which we cover in more detail in the next subsection and designing benchmarks that try to expose different failure modes of large models \citep{malinin2022shifts, tran2022plex}.
-On the other hand, unsupervised OOD performance estimation has been underexplored in this modern setting, in terms of new methods and the transferability of old methods to large pretrained models.
+To understand the effective robustness of FMs under distribution shift, recent works focus on studying the ``accuracy-on-the-line'' phenomena \citep{miller2021accuracy} (details in next subsection) and designing benchmarks that expose different failure modes of large models \citep{malinin2022shifts, tran2022plex}.
+However, unsupervised OOD performance estimation is underexplored in this modern setting, in terms of new methods and the transferability of old methods to large pretrained models.